Gonzalo García (footballer, born 1983): Coaching career

 García started working as a manager immediately after retiring, acting as assistant at Esbjerg fB of the Danish 1st Division.
 On 16 May 2019, after one year in the same capacity at FC Twente, he was appointed their head coach, as Marino Pušić had been dismissed despite winning the Eerste Divisie title.

 On 3 August 2019, García's debut for Twente was a 1–1 home draw with PSV Eindhoven.
 His contract was not renewed after it expired following the 2019–20 season, in which the club finished 14th and the campaign was abandoned due to the COVID-19 pandemic.

-García was appointed head coach of Croatian Prva HNL side NK Istra 1961 on 16 June 2021.
+García was appointed head coach of Croatian HNL side NK Istra 1961 on 16 June 2021.
 After achieving 9th place in his first season, he finished 5th in 2022–23, missing out on Europe by one place; his team won against GNK Dinamo Zagreb, HNK Hajduk Split and local rivals HNK Rijeka.
 He then allowed his contract to expire, and was replaced by Mislav Karoglan.

 In May 2024, García was hired as the head coach of Portuguese club F.C.
 Arouca, with a contract for one season and an option to extend for another.
 He left by mutual agreement on 28 October with the team in 14th having won twice and drawn once in nine Primeira Liga games, as well as winning their match in the Taça de Portugal.

 García returned to Istra 1961 in January 2025, succeeding Paolo Tramezzani.